 Rows of pinwheels placed in yards and on hillsides facing the wind have a marvelous effect as party decorations.
 Unlike the plastic discards of single-use balloons that simply don’t last, people tend to take their pinwheels home with them to keep as souvenirs when celebrations conclude.

 We love these!
-A simple idea, just dip the fabric in water and throw them at whoever you believe deserves a dousing.
+A simple idea: dip the fabric in water and throw it at whoever you believe deserves a dousing.
 These reusable water balloons are handmade and come in rainbow colors, perfect for water balloon fights.
 Balloons, but not balloons.

-Paper or reusable ribbon dancers or streamers may not float off into the sky yet make for a great alternative to lighten up a celebration in favor of balloons.
+Paper or reusable ribbon dancers or streamers may not float off into the sky, yet they make for a great alternative to lighten up a celebration in favor of balloons.
 Rather than searching out biodegradable balloons, you can surround yourself with colorful ribbon dancers fluttering in the breeze.